kathytran88/bank_term_deposit_analysis/README.md

 # Project Overview
+- Analyze the information regarding 4521 customers by a Portuguese bank
+- Identify general trends and characteristics of this sample data
-Determine factors that affect customers' decisions to subscribe to a bank term deposit by analyzing the results of phone calls to 4521 customers by a Portuguese bank.
+- Determine factors affecting their decision to subscribe to the bank's term deposit

 Dataset taken from Kaggle:
 https://www.kaggle.com/datasets/prakharrathi25/banking-dataset-marketing-targets

-# File concent
+# View SQL analysis
 View my SQL code on MySQL Workbench => MySQL_analysis_Database.sql

 View the results I compile after analyzing the data with MySQL => MySQL_result_analysis.csv